 Medical Editor: Melissa Conrad Stöppler, MD

-Transderm scop is a patch containing scopolamine, to be applied to the skin.
-Scopolamine transdermal is used to prevent nausea and vomiting caused by motion sickness or from anesthesia given during surgery.
-Side effects can include dry mouth, dry eyes, drowsiness, feeling restless, or a mild rash with itching of the skin.
+Transderm Scop (transdermal scopolamine) is an anticholinergic drug patch applied to the skin used to prevent nausea and vomiting caused by motion sickness or from anesthesia given during surgery.
+Side effects of Transderm Scop include dry mouth, dry or itchy eyes, drowsiness, dizziness, feeling restless, memory problems, or itching or skin rash.

 There are no adequate and well-controlled studies about the use of Transderm scop in pregnant women.
 Other than in the adjunctive use for delivery by cesarean section, Transderm Scop should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Because scopolamine is excreted in human milk, caution should be exercised when Transderm Scop (scopolamine) is administered to a nursing woman.